-Release type Description Version numbering Major Significant breaking changes - which may require substantial implementation effort for APs and will cause existing AC applications to fail) until ACs also implement changes. v1.0.0, v2.0.0, etc Minor Minor breaking changes - may require some implementation effort for APs and will cause existing AC applications to fail until ACs also implement change. v1.1.0, v1.2.0, etc

-Patch Can include any non-breaking change, as well as errata and clarifications, which will not force ACs to implement any changes. v1.1.1, v1.1.2, etc Release Candidate Pre-release versions of any forthcoming patch, minor or major release.
-To enable CBN to publish regular updates based on review and feedback. v1.0.0-rc1, v1.0.0-rc2, etc
+Release type Description Version numbering Major Significant breaking changes - which may require substantial implementation effort for APs/ACs and will cause existing applications to fail) until respective ACs/APs also implement changes. v1.0.0, v2.0.0, etc Minor Minor breaking changes - may require some implementation effort for APs/ACs and will cause existing applications to fail until ACs/APs also implement change. v1.1.0, v1.2.0, etc Patch Can include any non-breaking change, as well as errata and clarifications, which will not force ACs/APs to implement any changes. v1.1.1, v1.1.2, etc Release Candidate Pre-release versions of any forthcoming patch, minor or major release.
+To enable the Bank (or designated entity) to publish regular updates based on review and feedback. v1.0.0-rc1, v1.0.0-rc2, etc